Binaryzero/IO2/reportviaoutlok.md

-I apologize for the confusion.
-Thank you for the clarification.
-Let's make the necessary corrections and externalize all the settings.
-We'll create a separate configuration file for the settings and update the script accordingly.
+Thank you for providing that information.
+Let's update our script to incorporate these changes.
+We'll modify the configuration file and the main script to use the Application Full Name for display and Sources when Host Name / Server is null.

-First, let's create a configuration file:
+First, let's update the configuration file:

 ```python
 # config.py